PritySingha/OIBSIP_webdev_task4_login_auth/README.md

-# 🔐 Task 4 – Login Authentication System
+# 🔐 Login Authentication System

 A clean login authentication system built using HTML, CSS, and JavaScript.
 This project focuses on input validation, user-friendly design, and basic form handling.